Pest Control contractors in

 Pass written examination

-Schedule and pass written exam covering pest biology, chemical safety, application techniques, and Arizona regulations.
-Exam must be passed with minimum 75% score in each category.
+Schedule and pass written exam covering pest biology, pesticide safety, application methods, and Arizona regulations.
+Exam covers general pest control and category-specific endorsements.

 About This Market